ntop/ntopng/doc/src/snmp/index.rst

 .. note::

-	An ntopng Enterprise M license or above is required.
+	A ntopng Enterprise M license or above is required.

 `SNMP (Simple Network Management Protocol) <https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol>`_ is a standard used to collect and monitor network infrastructures.